How to insert Outlook signature when sending email in Excel?

 Application.ScreenUpdating = True

-4. Press the F5 key to run the code.
+3. After updating the code module, execute the VBA process, press F5 to run the macro.
 Then a Kutools for Excel select box pops up, please select the email addresses you will sent emails to, and then click OK.

 Easily insert Outlook signature when sending email in Excel with an amazing tool